Reviewing my first Symfony2 project

 I had to download the missing .gitignore file from the symfony-standard

 repository.
-After running git init; git add . in the root of the project,
+After running git init; git add .

 further changes can be tracked.